Legislation & Proclamation

 - Provide an email address on written testimony or on the sign-up sheet outside the Council Chambers if you would like to be notified of any possible future actions on this proposal.
 You can also sign up for notification of hearings by topic using the Council's Interested Parties List.

-A Joint Council-Executive Proclamation is signed by the Pierce County Council and County Executive, read during a televised council meeting and presented to a representative.
+A proclamation is signed by the Pierce County Council, read during a televised council meeting and presented to a representative.

-If would like a joint proclamation, a representative will need to be in attendance to accept the proclamation (when in-person meetings resume).
+If would like a proclamation, a representative will need to be in attendance either in person or remotely through the hybrid meeting format to accept the proclamation.
 Council staff will contact you with date and time the proclamation will be read.

-When in-person meetings resume, meetings are held in Council Chambers, located in the County-City Building, 930 Tacoma Ave.
+Meetings are held in Council Chambers, located in the County-City Building, 930 Tacoma Ave.
 S., Room 1046 in Tacoma.
-Until in-person meetings are permitted, proclamations are read and presented during the Council's regular, virtual meeting and the proclamations are mailed to recipients.
+Proclamations are read and presented during the Council's regular, hybrid meeting and mailed to recipients.

-To request a joint proclamation, please complete the joint proclamation request form.
+To request a proclamation, please complete the proclamation request form.
 Proclamations are processed as requested and must be re-requested annually.

-If you have questions about the joint proclamation, please contact Audrey Persons via email or (253) 798-7777.
+If you have questions about the proclamation process, please contact Natalie Ferri via email or (253) 798-7777.